Utah Labor Laws – Wage and Hour

 Meals and Breaks

-Utah employers must provide a meal period of not less than thirty (30) minutes to employees under the age of eighteen (18) scheduled to work more than five (5) hours.
+Utah labor laws require employers to provide a meal period of not less than thirty (30) minutes to employees under the age of eighteen (18) scheduled to work more than five (5) hours.
 Employers must provide a rest break of at least ten (10) minutes to employees under the age of eighteen (18) for every three (3) hour period or part thereof that is worked.
 Utah Admin.
 Code R610-2-3.

 Utah does not require employers to provide breaks, including lunch breaks, for workers eighteen (18) years old or older.
 UT Labor Comm.
 FAQs.
 An employer who chooses to provide a break in excess of twenty (20) minutes does not have to pay wages for lunch periods or other breaks if the employee is free to leave the worksite, in fact takes their lunch or break, and the employee does not actually perform work.
 According to federal law, breaks twenty (20) minutes or shorter typically must be paid.